Reloadly/reloadly-sdk-java/java-sdk-airtime/USAGE.md

 * However, because access tokens have a finite lifetime, you now have to manage or handle the expiration of the access token in your application code.
 * In the sample above, the AirtimeAPI will continue using the same access token until it expires.
-Therefore, the responsibility false on you to handle token renewal when the token expires.
+Therefore, the responsibility falls on you to handle token renewal when the token expires.

 ### Sample token expiration handling